 R404.2.
 Group R Occupancy Electric Vehicle (EV) charging spaces for new construction and level 3 alterations (Mandatory).
-The building shall be provided with eElectric vehicle charging shall be provided and installed in accordance with this section and the National Electrical Code (NFPA 70).
-When parking spaces are added or modified without an increase in building size floor area or a level 3 alteration, only the new parking spaces are subject to this requirement.
+Electric vehicle charging shall be provided and installed in accordance with this section and the National Electrical Code (NFPA 70).
+When parking spaces are added or modified without an increase in building floor area or a level 3 alteration, only the new parking spaces are subject to this requirement.